 OR-7

-By the mid-1940s, wolves were wiped out from their natural habitat in Oregon.
-But thanks to a heroic effort of reintroducing 66 wolves from Canada to Yellowstone and central Idaho in 1995 and 1996, wolves would again make their way into Oregon…
+By the mid-1940s, wolves had been wiped out in Oregon.
+But thanks to a heroic effort in 1995 and 1996 to reintroduce 66 wolves from Canada to Yellowstone and central Idaho, wolves would again make their way back.

 OR7 courtesy of USFWS (https://www.flickr.com/photos/usfwspacific/14005300519/) is licensed under CC BY (https://creativecommons.org/licenses/by-nc/2.0/)